symmetryninja/pyxzones/README.md

 ## How to use

+#### Running

-Installed locally via `pip` (ie. `pip install pyxzones`) or executed as a python module from a clone of the git repository (`python -m pyxzones`) are effectively equivalent.
+Installed locally via `pip` (ie. `pip install pyxzones`) and run via `pyxzones` or executed as a python module from a clone of the git repository (`python -m pyxzones`) are effectively equivalent.
+Please see `--help` for command line options.

+For additional runtime details, there is an unlisted option, `--log-level` which can be set to print more or less information about the running process.
+Values of `INFO` and `DEBUG` are the most informative, with `DEBUG` being the most output.

+#### Configuration

-The default zone configuration and various other settings are provided the `settings.py` file and can be overwritten from a `pyxzones.json` configuration file located at the [XDG_CONFIG*](https://wiki.archlinux.org/title/XDG_Base_Directory) locations, or the user's home folder (a `.pyxzones.json` file is also suitable in the home folder).
+The default zone configuration and various other settings are provided the `settings.py` file and can be overwritten from a `pyxzones.json` configuration file located at the [XDG_CONFIG*](https://wiki.archlinux.org/title/XDG_Base_Directory) locations, or the user's home folder (a dot-prefixed `.pyxzones.json` file is also discoverable in the home folder).

 Zones can be set as vertical or horizontal slices of a monitor.
-The existing example is hopefully suitable as guidance for general usage (please see `example_config/pyxzones.json`).
+The existing example is hopefully suitable as guidance for general usage (please see `example_config/pyxzones.json`), it also includes a rough approximation of FancyZones display settings.

+#### Usage

-With zones configured, and pyxzones running, the activation key(s) also set in settings (efault `Alt_L`) can be held while moving a window with the cursor to activate snapping.
+With zones configured, and pyxzones running, the activation key(s) also set in settings (default `Alt_L`) can be held while moving a window with the cursor to activate snapping.
 Holding this keybinding, windows can be dragged to a zone, and upon releasing the mouse click, the window will snap to the dimensions of the predefined zone.

 `Note:` This package requires access with the Xorg server bindings, so it should only be used on Xorg-based Unix Systems or systems with sufficient Xorg backwards compatibility.
 Please see more information in the below [System Requirements](#system-requirements) section.

-## Seeing stubborn windows?
+## Troubleshooting: Seeing stubborn windows?

 You may run across some windows that behave strangely.
 Specifically calling out here GTK3.0 windows, which have a default margin around them and will not cooperate with resizing to fill a zone completely.

 To get around this GTK quirk, you may adjust your user CSS rules (located at `~/.config/gtk-3.0/gtk.css`) for GTK as follows:

 ```css
 /* early GTK 3 rules */
 .window-frame {